benjaminion/upgrading-ethereum-book/src/book.md

 ## Types, Constants, Presets, and Parameters <!-- /part2/config -->

-Right at the top of the spec, we find the important concepts laid out in the form of types, constants, presets, and configuration parameters.
-Each item defined there relates to something fundamental about the construction of the Ethereum&nbsp;2.0 beacon chain.

-I've long thought that an interesting way into the Eth2 spec would be to take a tour of its constants and parameters.
-Even more than the algorithms we use, these parameters tell the story of how the design evolved, and provide windows into its inner workings.
+Perhaps a chapter on constants, presets and parameters sounds drier than the Namib Desert.
+But I've long thought that these things provide an excellent way in to the ideas and mechanisms we'll be unpacking in detail in later chapters.
+Far from being a desert, this part of the spec bustles with life!

+The foundation is laid with a set of custom data types.
+As previously discussed [TODO: link], the Eth2 spec is executable in Python.
+The datatypes defined at the top of the spec represent the fundamental quantities that will be reappearing frequently.

+Then, with constants, presets, and parameters, we will examine the numbers that define and constrain the behaviour of the chain.
+Each of these quantities tells a story.
+Each parameter encapsulates an insight, or a concept, or a compromise.
+Why is it here?
+How has it changed over time?
+Where does its value come from?

-The following sections are an exposition of the spec's types, constants, presets, and parameters, presented as they appear in the spec for ease of reference.
+The following sections explore and explain these things, presented as they appear in the spec for ease of reference.

 ### Custom Types <!-- /part2/config/types -->

 [TODO: link to Altair spec]::

-As stated in the spec, the rationale for defining these specific Python custom types is, "for type hinting and readability".
-The data types defined here appear frequently throughout the spec.
+Per the spec, the rationale for defining the following specific Python custom types is, "for type hinting and readability".
+The data types defined here appear frequently throughout the spec; they are the building blocks for everything else.

 Each type has a name, an "SSZ equivalent", and a description.
-SSZ is the encoding method used to pass data between clients and is described in [a separate specification](https://github.com/ethereum/eth2.0-specs/tree/v1.0.0/ssz).
-Here it can be thought of as just a data type.
+SSZ is the encoding method used to pass data between clients, as described in a separate specification.
+Here it can be thought of as just a primitive data type.

 [TODO: link instead to SSZ section]::

-Throughout the spec, almost all integers are unsigned 64 bit numbers.
-There was [much discussion](https://github.com/ethereum/eth2.0-specs/issues/626) around whether the spec should use signed or unsigned integers, but eventually unsigned was chosen.
-This means that preserving the order of operations is critical in some places to avoid inadvertantly underflowing.
-Early versions of the spec used other bit lengths than 64 (a "[premature optimisation](http://wiki.c2.com/?PrematureOptimization)"), but arithmetic integers are now standardised at 64 bits across the spec, the only exception being [`ParticipationFlags`](#ParticipationFlags), introduced in the Altair fork, which has type `uint8`.
-It could probably have been a `bytes1` type for more consistency.
+Throughout the spec, (almost) all integers are unsigned 64 bit numbers.

+Regarding "unsigned", there was [much discussion](https://github.com/ethereum/eth2.0-specs/issues/626) around whether Eth2 should use signed or unsigned integers, but eventually unsigned was chosen.
+As a result, preserving the order of operations is critical in some places to avoid inadvertantly underflowing &ndash; negative numbers are forbidden.

+And regarding "64 bit", early versions of the spec used [other](https://github.com/ethereum/consensus-specs/commit/4c3c8510d4abf969a7170fce10dcfb5d4df408c8) bit lengths than 64 (a "[premature optimisation](http://wiki.c2.com/?PrematureOptimization)"), but arithmetic integers are now [standardised at 64 bits](https://github.com/ethereum/consensus-specs/pull/1746) throughout the spec, the only exception being [`ParticipationFlags`](#ParticipationFlags), introduced in the Altair fork, which has type `uint8`.
+It could probably have been a `bytes1` type, since it is not really arithmetic,

 | Name | SSZ equivalent | Description |
 | - | - | - |